 That's right.

-Hey, I just want to say, you know, the guy to me, when I heard the whole interview with you guys, you know, the tape and everything, to me, he sounded like he wanted to be like a Joe Pesci wannabe, you know?
+Hey, I just wanted to say, you know, the guy to me, when I heard the whole interview with you guys, you know, the tape and everything, to me, he sounded like he wanted to be like a Joe Pesci wannabe, you know?

 Yeah, that's true.

-I mean, you could probably double form.
+You could probably double form.

 You think I'm funny?

-Like, ha, ha, ha, ha funny?
+Like, ya ha, haha, funny?

 Yeah, it was really good.

-That's what I kind of referenced it to.
+That's what I kind of referenced to.

 But I just want to say also, Sean, before I go, you know, God bless America.